conlang-software-dev/whistler/README.md

 Spline
 ------
-`function spline(transitions: CurveInput, output?: CurveOutput, offset?: number): [CurveOutput, number];`
+`function spline(segments: CurveInput, output?: CurveOutput, offset?: number): [CurveOutput, number];`

-The `spline` function takes in a description of a frequency / amplitude curve in terms of a sequence of frequency transitions and outputs a writable `ArrayLike` object with interlaced [frequency, amplitude] data, along with a number indicating the next offset to be written to.
+The `spline` function takes in a description of a complete frequency / amplitude curve in terms of a sequence of segments of frequency & amplitude curves, represented in terms of segments of scaled and shifted sinusoids, and outputs a writable `ArrayLike` object with interlaced [frequency, amplitude] data, along with a number indicating the next offset to be written to.

 If an `output` writable `ArrayLike` is provided, the output data will be written there, beginning at the specified `offset` (which defaults to 0).
 An error is thrown if the provided output buffer is not large enough.
 If no pre-allocated `output` buffer is provided, a new `Float32Array` will be automatically allocated.